kenan-rhoton/wargame/rules.markdown

 The Chain of Command is as follows:

 - The Lord Commands the Knights and Levies.
-- The Knights command their own personal Troops.
+- The Knights Command their own personal Troops.

 ## Joining a Unit